-Capital assets, which include land, buildings, building improvements, and equipment, are depreciated (with the exception of land) and are reported in the government-wide financial statements.
+Capital assets, which include equipment, are depreciated and are reported in the government-wide financial statements.
 Authority policy has set the capitalization threshold for reporting capital assets at \$5,000.

 Capital assets have an estimated useful life greater than one year and are valued at historical cost or estimated cost if actual historical cost is not available.
 Donated capital assets are recorded at acquisition value at the date of acquisition.
 The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized.